Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Adaptive Probe Volumes
 ![](Images/HDRPFeatures-APV.png)

 Adaptive Probe Volumes (APV) is a probe-based global illumination system that automatically places light probes based on the geometry density in your scene.
 APV features include:
 - Per-pixel probe selection and lighting.
 - Volumetric light support.
 - Reduced light leaking.
 - Settings to improve memory management.
 - Properties to blend different lighting scenarios.
+- Sky occlusion.

 For more information, see [APV](probevolumes.md).